 …because several clients come to me with children as old as 21, so you can’t tell me traditional pelvic floor exercises have done a great deal to assist some women, huh?

 They say “time heals”, and in some cases it does, but I think “the time is now” when it comes to pelvic floor weakness.

 If you’re not able to do the same types of exercises you once were able to like running and many of the movements in a circuit classes for example – help is needed.

 Does the thought of jumping on a trampoline at a children’s party fill you with dread – your pelvic floor is now affecting your life, isn’t it?

-Want to learn more about your body and why you feel discomfort more so on some days than others throughout your week?
+So you’re wondering why your pelvic floor symptoms won’t go away then it’s time to learn more about your body and why you feel discomfort more so on some days than others throughout your week

 Are you open to the idea that there may be movements you’re doing incorrectly in your day-to-day life like lifting and carrying, that are applying incorrect loads down on your pelvic floor, and that’s why sometimes you leak and other times you don’t?